Bamise-Adebobola/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script prints the absolute pathname of the current working directory
+the script lists all the contents of the current working directory